-Mother Of SW Miami Boy Found Dead Charged With Murder
+Charged With Murder Of Boy, Alejandro Ripley's Mom Tells Investigators, 'He's Going To Be In A Better Place'

 She has been charged with first-degree murder and attempted murder.

-Miami-Dade State Attorney Katherine Fernandez Rundle will be holding a press conference at 11 a.m.
-Saturday to detail the charges against the mother.
+Miami-Dade State Attorney Katherine Fernandez Rundle held a press conference Saturday morning to offer more details about the death of Alejandro.

+Fernandez Rundle said that video evidence showed that the mother had pushed her son into a canal on Thursday night, where witnesses heard screams and managed to rescue Alejandro.

 On Thursday, Ripley told police she and her son Alejandro, who is autistic and non-verbal, were driving in the area of SW 88th Street and 158th Avenue around 8:30 p.m.
 She says two men tried to run her off the road, came up to the vehicle demanding drugs, and then took her cellphone and grabbed her son.